Olufunmi-Akin/CAPSTONE_PROJECT-2/README.md

 - Leverage insights from top-performing regions to replicate success in underperforming areas.

 ### Conclusion
-This project provides a comprehensive view of the customer base, helping the company to develop strategies that enhance customer satisfaction, reduce churn, and drive sustainable growth.
+This project provides a comprehensive view of the customer base, helping the company to develop strategies that enhance customer satisfaction, optimize revenue, reduce churn, and drive sustainable growth.